lependu/fastify-lured/README.md

 ## Caveats

 - No recursive file loading.
-- Only `.lua` extension or file name without extension supported.
+- Only loads files with `.lua` extension.
-- It tries to load every file in the provided directory.

 ## License